anonaddy/anonaddy/SELF-HOSTING.md

 ```
 sudo usermod -a -G opendkim johndoe
 ```

+Make sure to also run `sudo chmod g+r /path/to/dkim/private/key` so that your johndoe user has read permsissions for the file.

+You can test it by running `cat /path/to/dkim/private/key` as the johndoe user to see if it can be displayed.

 Then we will generate an app key, migrate the database, link the storage directory, restart the queue and install laravel passport.